MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 computer check run.
 For more information, refer to *Building Payroll checks* .

 *Depending on how your Payroll system has been set up, posting journals might be printed automatically when you post computer checks.
 Posting journals provide a record of the changes you’ve made in transaction entry.
-For more information about posting options, refer to Help \>\> Contents \>\> select Setting Up the System.*
+For more information about posting options, refer to Help \>\> Contents \>\> Setting Up the System.*

 #### Entering manual check transactions